nimiq/hub/README.md

 - The translations are located in the `src/i18n` folder.
 A translation file for a language is named as the language's two letter [ISO 639-1 code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) plus file extension `.po`.
 For example, for French with two letter code `fr` the translations are located at `src/i18n/fr.po`.
-If that file doesn't exist yet, i.e. you're starting a new translation, please duplicate `en.po` as starting point and rename it accordingly.
+If that file doesn't exist yet, i.e. you're starting a new translation, please duplicate `en.po` as starting point, rename it accordingly and then add the language to the `SUPPORTED_LANGUAGES` in `i18n-setup.ts`.

 - In the language files, the source strings to be translated are between double quotes after the word `msgid`.
   For Example: